The situation in the Netherlands and the EU

 European Union starts lifting travel restrictions for residents of some third countries

 The EU Council adopted a recommendation on the gradual lifting of restrictions on travel into the EU.
-A number of countries are listed in the recommendation, with this list being reviewed and updated every two weeks.
+A number of countries are listed in the recommendation, with this list being reviewed and updated regularly.

 - New Zealand

 The criteria to determine the third countries for which the current travel restriction should be lifted includes the epidemiological situation and containment measures, including physical distancing, as well as economic and social considerations.
 Learn more.